Article

 • Share concrete examples.
 Rather than simply telling a hiring manager or recruiter what your transferable skills are, provide examples or stories about when you've used these traits in the past.

 • Be creative.
-You may feel like you’re fighting an uphill battle because of your lack of experience, but with a little flexibility and optimism, you can portray your unique background or perspective as a desirable trait.
+You may feel like you're fighting an uphill battle if you lack experience, but with a little flexibility and optimism, you can portray your unique background or perspective as a desirable trait.

 Find AI jobs on Upwork

-As the field of artificial intelligence continues to grow and expand, there will be numerous jobs coming open.
+As the field of artificial intelligence continues to grow and expand, the job market will grow.
 In fact, there are currently more than 150,000 open positions on Upwork right now—many of which are well suited for non-technical people.

 If you're looking for a non-tech job in AI, Upwork is a great place to start.
 You can narrow your niche and use specific filters and keywords to find the job that best suits your skills and interests.